harveyfullstack/Traditional-Ciphers/README.md

 ## Summary

-A collection of traditional ciphers written in vanilla Python.
+A collection of traditional cryptographic ciphers written in vanilla Python.

 ## Usage

-Visit https://repl.it/@CipherVision/Traditional-Ciphers#.replit.py for online compilation.
+Visit https://repl.it/@CipherVision/Traditional-Ciphers for online compilation and usage.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)